 Some people believe that you can only have one type of EDS.
 These people are mistaken.
 For example, EDS type 3 AKA hEDS, which stands for Hypermobile Ehlers-Danlos Syndrome, is diagnosed by a physical exam called the Beighton Scale, which basically measures how “double jointed” a person is in addition to perhaps having other trademarks such as soft, velvety skin, thin, translucent skin, stretchy skin, a youthful face but older looking hands and feet, keloids, cigarette paper scaring, easy bruising, mulloscoid psuedotumors, and other facial characteristics that are usually attributed to EDS types 1 & 2 which are often diagnosed at birth.

 The other types of EDS require genetic testing which is often a combination of biopsy and blood.
-The results can take up to three moths.
+The results can take up to three months.
 Therefore, it is possible to be diagnosed with Type 3 with a physical exam and then months later be diagnosed with type 4 as well, through genetic test results, as we were.
-When this happens it could be because a gene has been inherited by both parents which is rare but not impossible.
+When this happens, it could be because a gene has been inherited by both parents which is rare but not impossible.

 Connective tissue, which is made of collagen, is the glue that holds the entire body together from head to toe.
 People with EDS, have defective collagen.
 This causes their body to literally fall apart: multiple subluxations daily, regular dislocations, and chronic, debilitating pain and weakness.